Svish/cypress-hmr-restarter/README.md

 ## What it does

-When using the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) (`cypress open`), after the window has loaded, it will try to connect to the `webpack-dev-server` websocket, which is assumed to run at `wss://<baseUrl>/sockjs-node`.
+When using the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) (`cypress open`), after the window has loaded, it will try to connect to the `webpack-dev-server` websocket, which is assumed to run at `wss://<baseUrl>/sockjs-node`, and listen for messages of type `invalid`.

-If successful, it will then listen for the `invalid` event, which means HMR is happening.
-After a short delay it will then find the restart button in the sidebar and click it for you.
+When any of those are received, after a short delay, it will find the restart button in the sidebar and click it for you.